yvelikova/axway-open-docs/content/en/docs/container_topics/container_apigateway_analytics.md

 ---
 title:  Deploy API Gateway Analytics in Docker containers
-linkTitle:  Deploy API Gateway Analytics in Docker containers
+linkTitle:  Deploy API Gateway Analytics
 weight: 7
 date: 2019-09-18
-description: Create an API Gateway Analytics Docker image and how to start an API Gateway Analytics Docker container.
+description: Create an API Gateway Analytics Docker image and start an API Gateway Analytics Docker container.
 ---

 These steps are optional and only for users who wish to use API Gateway Analytics monitoring and reporting in their environment.
 In a containerized deployment, API Gateway Analytics runs as a standalone client of the metrics database.